 3. THE FIBRE-MATRIX INTERFACE

-The surface-to-surface contact are used to represent the fibre and matrix surfaces which are in contact (the fibre-matrix interface) where both contact and target surfaces would make up a “Contact Pair”.
+The surface-to-surface contact is used to represent the fibre and matrix surfaces which are in contact (the fibre-matrix interface) where both contact and target surfaces would make up a “Contact Pair”.
 The contact and target elements have the same geometric characteristics as the inter-connecting fibre and cementitious matrix which are capable of simulating the deformable contact interface.

 The physicochemical bond of the fibre-matrix interface is defined by the Coulomb friction model where two contacting surfaces carry shear stresses up to a certain magnitude across their interface before they start sliding relative to each other.
 An equivalent shear stress (τ) was defined as a fraction of the normal contact pressure (ρ) at which sliding on the surface begins, as seen in Eq.
 6 and Fig. 2.